Cristy Lane: 1966–1972: Career launch and touring overseas

 A first attempt to launch her singing career began when Lee Stoller arranged for a tape to be made of his wife's vocals.
-The recording was made in the Stoller's living room, with Ellie standing in front a microphone taped to a chair.
+The recording was made in the Stollers' living room, with Ellie standing in front of a microphone taped to a chair.
 Stoller then arranged for a local nightclub owner to visit and hear Ellie sing.
 Ellie's husband believed that she had the talent to become a professional performer, but she suffered from shyness.
 After the nightclub organized Ellie's first public performance, she was reluctant to get up on stage.
 "What am I doing up here?" she recalled saying to herself.
-However, once the band started playing the song "Paper Roses," she was able to get through the tune.
+However, once the band started playing the song Paper Roses," she was able to get through the tune.
 Following her performance, the audience applauded and she performed several more selections that evening.

-During this time, Lee changed her name from Ellie Stoller to "Cristy Lane" and had her dye her hair.
+During this time, Lee changed her name from Ellie Stoller to Cristy Lane, and had her dye her hair.
 However, the pressures of performing publicly caused continued fear and anxiety for Lane.
 Stoller had her read several self-help books and see a psychiatrist, who gave her tranquilizers.
 Nonetheless, the couple continued her singing career.
 She continued finding more nightclub work, sometimes changing out of her nightgown to perform last-minute dates.
 She also was given a slot to perform on Chicago's local country music television program titled National Barn Dance.
-The Stoller's also opened a pair of nightclubs in the late 1960s where Lane could perform on a regular basis.
+The Stollers also opened a pair of nightclubs in the late 1960s where Lane could perform on a regular basis.
 The first nightclub titled Cristy's Inc. was bought out by a nursing home company.
 Their second nightclub, The Flame, opened up shortly afterward.

 In 1966, the Stollers took a trip to Nashville where Lane recorded several selections supervised by businessman Cliff Parnum.
 In her first recording sessions, Lane cut Jeanne Pruett's "Janie Took My Place".
 She also cut "I'm Saving My Kisses", "Stop Fooling with Me" and "Heart in the Sand".
 Yet Lane's songs were rejected by every major country record label.
 Although Stoller met with major-label producers Owen Bradley and Chet Atkins, the companies had no interest in his wife.
 The independent K-Ark Records took interest and signed Lane to a recording contract.
-In 1966, K-Ark issued "Janie Took Place" as her debut single.
+In 1966, K-Ark issued "Janie Took My Place" as her debut single.
 Stoller paid one thousand dollars to manufacture her record and he promoted 500 single records by himself.

 Lane's early material was described by music writer Greg Adams as a style that "pointed towards the country-pop sound with which she would eventually find success.
 Stoller billed her as "the female Jim Reeves" and the "Sweetest Voice This Side of Heaven".
 Despite his early efforts, Lane's country career did not yield any commercial success.
-She recorded several more singles for K-Ark in the mid 1960s and cut material for the Spar and Extremely Brave record labels through 1972.
+She recorded several more singles for K-Ark in the mid-1960s and cut material for the Spar and Extremely Brave record labels through 1972.
 Yet, further material proved unsuccessful.